codeforsanjose/BadgeHub/README.md

-# Code For San Jose Log-In System
+# Code For San Jose Login System

-The **Code For San Jose Log-In System** prints out nametags which contain the guests' name and email address as a QR code, name in plain text, and the Code For San Jose Brigade logo.
+The **Code For San Jose Login System** prints out nametags which contain the guests' name and email address as a QR code, name in plain text, and the Code For San Jose Brigade logo.
 The guest information is recorded in a `.csv` file.

 ![creating a nametag](static/images/nametag_web.gif)